About King Mojo Records

 coast to the seaside village of Estoril.
 Asking around in the market square for lodging,

-hospitality and friendly Portuguese people.
+warm hospitality and friendly Portuguese people.

 We loved Portugal, the people were great, the food was fantastic and we would have stayed